top of page

 • Money trapped by private cars is released by shifting financial responsibility for new services, from providers to users

-Customers of P2P MaaS are OEMs and transport providers, who want to ensure new services will be viable, and employers who want to avoid workplace parking levies being imposed.
+Customers of Transport Groups are transport providers, who want to ensure new services will be viable, and employers who want to avoid workplace parking levies being imposed.
 End users are car commuters who either convert to alternatives, or continue to drive and carbon offset their cars.

-P2P MaaS is divided into 3 Parts, each making different use of smart contracts on a decentralised blockchain.
-Part 1 holds the money from road user charging in escrow, Part 2 crowdfunds supply and demand, and Part 3 manages variable pay-per-use rates for new services.
+Transport Groups are divided into 3 Parts, each making different use of smart contracts on a decentralised blockchain.
+Part 1 holds the money from road use charging in escrow, Part 2 crowdfunds supply and demand, and Part 3 manages variable pay-per-use rates for new services.

 Part 1.
 Carbon offsetting cars